Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 Steven Wilson Presents - "Intrigue | Progressive Sounds in UK Alternative Music 1979-89" ALBUM REVIEW (box set/book)

-Prog dog score: 5 out of 5 bones.
+Prog dog score: a perfect 5 out of 5 paws.
 Steven Wilson, donning a brown Indiana Jones Fedora hat, has unearthed and dusted off significant musical treasures of post-70s prog and alternative rock from the UK.
 The accompanying well reasearched book makes this a university course-worth of material- a gift that will keep on giving for the prog-curious and then some.

 The prog dog VIDEO of this review is here.